enter search term and/or author name

 Questions regarding the post-acceptance production process should be addressed to the Publisher, Laura A. Lander.

+The acceptance email and the PDF will contain the most up-to-date instructions.
 We are trying to improve the quality of the PDF and print images too.
 Please help us with that by verifying that the images in the proofs you receive have not been overly compressed.

 Supplemental Online-only Material: Please provide a brief description of your supplementary online-only material (i.e., text and multimedia material) to be published in the Digital Library.
 A short "readme.txt" file will appear in the DL along with your supplementary material describing its content and whatever requirements there are for using it.